Cebu Metropolitan Cathedral

 During World War II, much of the cathedral was destroyed by Allied bombings of the city.
 Only the belfry (built in 1835), the façade, and the walls remained.
 It was quickly rebuilt in the 1950s under the supervision of architect Jose Ma.
 Zaragosa, during the incumbency of Archbishop Gabriel Reyes.

 In 1982, a mausoleum was built at the back of the sacristy at the initiation of Cardinal-Archbishop Julio Rosales.
 It serves as a final resting place for the remains of Cebu's bishops and clergy.
-Rosales, who died three months after inauguration of the mausoleum, is interred there along with Archbishop Manuel Salvador, a coadjutor archbishop of Cebu, Archbishop Mariano Gaviola, the archbishop of Lipa (1981–1993), and most recently, Rosales' successor, Ricardo Vidal.
+Rosales, who died three months after inauguration of the mausoleum, is interred there along with Archbishop Manuel Salvador, a coadjutor archbishop of Cebu, Archbishop Mariano Gaviola, the archbishop of Lipa (1981–1993), Ricardo Cardinal Vidal, Archbishop of Cebu (1982-2010) and most recently, Emilio Bataclan, Auxiliary Bishop of Cebu (1990-1995 and 2004-2015) and Bishop of Iligan (1995-2004).
 The remains of Bishop Juan Bautista Gorordo, the first Filipino and Cebuano bishop of Cebu, are also interred there.

 The cathedral was renovated for the 75th anniversary celebration on April 28, 2009, of the elevation of Cebu into an archdiocese.
 An application is pending at the Vatican for the cathedral's elevation into a minor basilica in honor of St. Vitalis, an early Christian martyr.
 His feast day coincides with the day the image of the Sto.
 Niño de Cebu was found almost 450 years ago, as well as the anniversary of the elevation of Cebu into an archdiocese.

 The present cathedral rector and moderator of the team of pastors is Msgr.
 Vicente Rey Penagunda, who was appointed in 2025.